 I love spaghetti squash!
 So much so that I planted one in my garden this year.
 I thought about only planting spaghetti squash and foregoing the peas, beans, carrots and beets, but I don’t think that would’ve gone over well with the rest of the family.

 Spaghetti squash is nothing short of magic.
 You cut it in half, scoop out the seeds, bake for 30 – 40 minutes at 400 °F. and voila you’ve got noodles that anyone can eat.
-Spaghetti squash is a great alternative to pasta, especially for people with gluten sensitivities or those following the Paleo Diet.
+Spaghetti squash is a great alternative to pasta, especially for people with gluten sensitivities or those following the Paleo or Ketogenic Diet.
 People are raging about spaghetti squash lately.
 And why not?
 It’s packed full of vitamins and minerals and with its mild flavour and unique texture, it can go with almost anything.
 What’s not to love?

 Are you sold yet?
 I wouldn’t necessarily recommend using spaghetti squash to replace a dish you’d normally make with pasta, but rather I’d encourage you to find some new and unique recipes, like my two favourite ones below.
 The recipes below can serve as a full meal and are sure to please even the pickiest kids or spouses.
 They are both gluten-free and dairy-free.